microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/learn_prework/README.md

 function kill() { if (msg.sender == owner) selfdestruct(owner); }
 …
 ```
-You could use the existing modifier for this kill function as well instead of doing the if statement. <br><br>
+You could use the existing modifier for this kill function as well instead of doing the if statement.

 ### A Bug Bounty Program
 This is typically a later stage strategy to improve contract security.
 After you have extensively written and tested your contract on a testnet you could reward developers for finding any vulnerabilities on your testnet deployed contract.
 You could set a per vulnerability reward or a reward that scales with the amount of loss in your testnet contract.
-Remember to make the bounty worthwhile for other blockchain devs. <br>
+Remember to make the bounty worthwhile for other blockchain devs.
-For more information about known security flaws… feel free to review [here](https://swcregistry.io/). <br><br>
+For more information about known security flaws… feel free to review [here](https://swcregistry.io/).

 ### What about upgrades?
 Smart contracts cannot be changed but could be “upgraded” via a proxy contract that delegates to an implementation contract (which you could change… i.e. delegate to v1 vs v2 of the implementation contract).
-This is a topic of active debate and research since there exists a trade off between being able to upgrade a contract and the complexity and risk with making a contract upgradable. <br><br>
+This is a topic of active debate and research since there exists a trade off between being able to upgrade a contract and the complexity and risk with making a contract upgradable.

 ### Some general principles and gotchas to keep in mind for security
 - [x] Be Very Paranoid / Assume you will make mistakes: to not assume this is simply arrogant, plus the cost of assuming this and being wrong is much less than the cost of not assuming this and being wrong (in the first case, maybe you wrote more tests, spent more money on the bounty program, spent time writing a redirect / kill switch function etc… in the latter case, you could lose millions of your or other people’s dollars and damage the reputation / adoption of this community).
 - [x] Do not trust external calls or external contracts: it’s better to have a “safelist” and assume anything not on the list is not to be trusted.
 - [x] Be careful with timestamps, randomness, gas on ethereum: these  may act slightly differently than in your usual context and can be manipulated / gamed
-- [x] Reuse code where possible. <br>
+- [x] Reuse code where possible.
 - [x] KISS (keep it simple).
 Complexity hides bugs.